Hacride

-Hacride is a French progressive metal band.
-Formed in 2001, their sound has evolved from technical death metal to one that is more progressive and avant-garde.
+Hacride were a French progressive metal band formed in 2001.
+Their sound evolved from technical death metal to progressive and avant-garde.

 Biography

-Hacride was formed in 2001, in the French city of Poitiers, by bass guitarist Benoist Danneville, guitarist Adrien Grousset, vocalist Samuel Bourreau, and drummer Olivier Laffond.
-In 2003, they released their debut EP, Cyanide Echoes, produced by Matthieu Metzger.
+Bass guitarist Benoist Danneville, guitarist Adrien Grousset, vocalist Samuel Bourreau, and drummer Olivier Laffond formed Hacride in Poitiers in 2001.
+In 2003, they released debut EP Cyanide Echoes, produced by Matthieu Metzger.

-In 2005, the band signed with Listenable Records and appeared on the record label's Various Artists compilation, Revolution Calling, providing the song "The Daily Round".
+In 2005, the band signed with Listenable Records.
+Their song "The Daily Round" appeared on the label's Various Artists compilation Revolution Calling.
 Later that year, Listenable Records released the band's first full-length album, Deviant Current Signal.
 The band promoted this album in France and Switzerland through Deviant Tours I and II.
-They also took part in the VS Fest II at Loco in Paris on May 28, 2006.
-In mid-2007, vocalist Yann Ligner filled in on vocals while Bourreau was recovering from an illness.
+They took part in the VS Fest II at Loco in Paris on May 28, 2006.
+In mid-2007, vocalist Yann Ligner filled in on vocals while Bourreau recovered from illness.

-In 2007, Hacride recorded their second album, Amoeba, with producer Franck Hueso, which was released through Listenable Records.
-This was followed by a third full-length album, Lazarus, on April 20, 2009.
+In 2007, Hacride recorded second album Amoeba, with producer Franck Hueso, released through Listenable Records.
+Third full-length album Lazarus followed on April 20, 2009.
 In late 2009, drummer Mike Roponus began filling in for Laffond when the latter's wife became pregnant.
-In February 2010, Laffond announced that he was quitting the music industry to focus on raising his family, and Roponus became the band's official drummer.
+In February 2010, Laffond announced that he was quitting the music industry to focus on his family.
+Roponus became the band's official drummer.

-In 2012, Bourreau left and was replaced by Louis-Claude Roux, formally of the depressive black metal band Havarax.
-The band also changed drummers again when Florent Marcadet replaced Roponus.
-The band was next signed by Indie Recordings.
+In 2012, Bourreau left and was replaced with Louis-Claude Roux, formerly of depressive black metal band Havarax.
+Drummer Florent Marcadet replaced Roponus.
+The band signed to Indie Recordings.

-On April 19, 2013, Hacride released their fourth album, Back to Where You've Never Been on Indie Recordings.
-It was co-produced by Franck Hueso and Marc Casanova.
+On April 19, 2013, Hacride released fourth album Back to Where You've Never Been on Indie Recordings.
+Franck Hueso and Marc Casanova co-produced it.

-In October 2013, the band embarked on a UK tour with support from Ten Cent Toy.
+In October 2013, the band toured the UK with support from Ten Cent Toy.

-On July 27, 2017, Hacride independently released the EP Chapter I: Inconsolabilis as a digital only release via Bandcamp.
+On July 27, 2017, Hacride independently released the EP Chapter I: Inconsolabilis as a digital-only release via Bandcamp.